Key highlights

 Also read: WHOIS Domain Lookup: Mastering Its Use for Your Website

-3. Checking IP details via Bluehost
+3. Check IP details via Bluehost

 Every website is assigned a unique IP address by its hosting provider.
 This address is vital for identifying your server, managing DNS settings and resolving technical issues.

 If you’ve registered your domain through Bluehost, checking its IP address is quick and straightforward.
-Bluehost provides a clean and intuitive dashboard where you can access your domain details, DNS records and IP address—all in one place.
+Bluehost provides a clean and intuitive dashboard where you can access your domain details, DNS records and IP address all in one place.

 Below, we’ll show you how to check your domain’s IP lookup using Bluehost.